Create a Better Allen Wrench Set

 It took me about 30 seconds to cut the end off and file it down, turning the L shaped allen wrench in to a hexagonal stick that I could put in my cordless drill.

 The assembly project we were working on went much faster after that.
 I was so happy with this ‘invention’ that I made a full set out of my spare wrenches.
 I drilled a bunch of holes in a block of wood to store my wrenches in.
-It’s probably not the best way to store them, but it was the first thing I thought of and it’s worked fine for me ever since.
+It’s probably not the best way to store them, but it was the first thing I thought of and it has worked fine for me ever since.